canonical/microcloud/doc/tutorial/get_started.md

 Do not exit out to keep the session alive.
 Complete the remaining configuration on "micro1" ...
 Successfully joined the MicroCloud cluster and closing the session.
-Commencing cluster join of the remaining services (LXD, MicroCeph, MicroOVN)
+Commencing cluster join of the remaining components (LXD, MicroCeph, MicroOVN)
 ```

 ## 7. Inspect your MicroCloud setup